Experienced Probate Litigation Attorney Representing You In Probate Court

 When people pass away, their estates generally enter probate.
 If there are estate planning documents in place, the administration of the estate will follow the normal probate process.
-However, not all wills are valid, and conflicts between heirs in the absence of an estate plan require litigation to sort out all the issues.
+However, not all wills are valid, and conflicts between heirs in the absence of an estate plan or disputes relating to the administration of the estate may require litigation to sort out all the issues.

 There are a number of reasons why an estate may require probate litigation, including the following:

-- Will contest.
-If the will was not created properly or there is reason to believe that someone exerted undue influence on the testator, it may be necessary to file suit in probate court to have the will invalidated.
+- Will contest: If the will was not created properly or there is reason to believe that someone exerted undue influence on the testator, it may be necessary to file suit in probate court to have the will invalidated.
 We can help with will contests in Florida.

 - Determining heirs: If the deceased has left no will or estate plan and had little contact with family members, you may need to engage in litigation to identify the rightful heirs.
 This is especially common when paternity or maternity needs to be proven for unacknowledged children or the will is not updated after marriage or the birth of a child.

 - Breach of fiduciary duty: A personal representative has a number of legal duties and financial obligations while managing the administration and distribution of the estate.
 Failing to uphold these responsibilities may result in the personal representative being sued to comply with these responsibilities, being removed or surcharged.